 Whether it is a flashlight or a battery-powered light, always keep at least one emergency kit in each room of the house.

-You never know when an outage occurs!
+You never know when an outage might occur!

 5- Unplug when cleaning

 Cleaning an electrical appliance like fridges, for instance, will require moving the appliance itself.
 And cleaning often includes water, which is much better away from electricity.

 Hence, unplugging the appliance is the wisest decision to stay safe.